learn-js/learnjs/readme.md

 **[WebPlatform.org](http://www.webplatform.org/)**
 This is a newer resource, but a good one.
 It's got a great design and well-organized resources.

-# Introduction to git & GitHub

-Developing websites and applications without using git is equivalent to writing in Microsoft Word without ever saving your work.

-**Use git.**

-Git is a version control system, which means it can track every change you make to your code.
-This allows you to review and edit past versions if you mess something up.
-And it allows you to figure out when errors were introduced to the code.

-There are many other bonuses to using git, which are mostly out of this book's scope.

-The best way to start learning git (and GitHub) is to visit [try.github.com](http://try.github.com).

-## Get on GitHub
-If you haven't already, create an account at [github.com](http://github.com).

-GitHub is a great place to host your code.
-Many employers hiring for developer and designer positions will ask for a GitHub profile, and they'll use your GitHub activity as part of the criteria in their decision-making process.

-In fact, if you're looking to get a job with a particular company, try to find _their_ GitHub profile and start contributing to their open source projects.
-This will help you stand out, and they'll already know your technical abilities based on your open source contributions.
-That's a big win.

-GitHub has become the de facto code hosting service for most open source communities.

-## Create a site for yourself using GitHub

-GitHub has a useful service called [GitHub Pages](http://pages.github.com) that allows you to host a simple site on their servers for free.

-### With GitHub Pages you can:
-- design a website any way you want by having complete control over the html, css, and javascript.
-- use simple templates for getting started using GitHub Pages.
-- create sites for yourself and all of your projects hosted on GitHub.
-- use a custom domain name if you want!

-Visit the [help section for GitHub Pages](https://help.github.com/categories/20/articles) to learn more details about hosting sites on GitHub.

-> _This section of the book is still a work in progress.
-Make suggestions at [github.com/learn-js/learnjs/issues](http://github.com/learn-js/learnjs/issues).

 # Introduction to node.